dimfeld/svelte-maplibre/.changeset/bright-falcons-study.md

 ---
-'svelte-maplibre': minor
+'svelte-maplibre': major
 ---

 Make eventsIfTopMost also work for manageHoverState, and introduce openIfTopMost for Popups.
+The default behavior for overlapping popups changes.